ashejim/C964/_sources/task2_part_c.md

 <!-- TODO add to task D or polish up? -->
 (task2c:faq:limit)=
-**My project exceeeds the 200mb limit.
+**My project **exceeds** the 200mb limit.
 How can I submit it?**

 As you might guess, this is a common issue.
-But evalutors only need *access* to everything.
-Access to large files can be provided with a drop box link (say in your Google drive) -don't forget to set the share settings so they can access it!
+But evaluators only need *access* to everything.
+Access to large files can be provided with a dropbox link (say in your Google drive) -don't forget to set the share settings so they can access it!

 %%also in doc FAQ
 (task2c:faq:linux)=
 **I only have a Linux (or Mac) machine.
 Will evaluators be able to run my code?"**

 Technically (and unfortunately), we are a "Windows" university, and all submitted projects should be able to run in Windows.
 However, being Windows-compatible is *nowhere specifically required* in the C964 rubric, and doing so would be a little silly for a computer science program.
 That said, WGU evaluators are only issued Windows 10 machines, and they may have difficulty running a Linux or Mac app without special instructions.
-Therefore, we recommend that the [user guide](task2_doc:userguide) provide explicit instructions for a Windows 10 user to run your code, such as using a [virtual machine](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview), remote machine, or using a [Linux subsytem](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
+Therefore, we recommend that the [user guide](task2_doc:userguide) provide explicit instructions for a Windows 10 user to run your code, such as using a [virtual machine](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview), a remote machine, or using a [Linux subsystem](https://ubuntu.com/tutorials/install-ubuntu-on-wsl2-on-windows-10#1-overview).
 You should also provide a note when submitting to Assessments and alerting your course instructor.